GrahamJerome/map-final-project/README.md

 The server will automatically load the project in your default browser at `http://localhost:3000`

+To run the production build, do the following:

+1. `yarn build`
+2. `yarn global add serve`
+3. `serve -s build`

+*NOTE:* There is an issue with the server and the service worker where it redirects index.html with a 301.
+This creates conflicts with caching index.html.
+To fix this, open `service-worker.js` and modify `/index.html` to `/`.

 ### Instructions
 The index page will show a full screen map with markers.
 There are multiple ways to interact with the markers: